Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \Proof By \ref {RowColFinite} we see that the above sum has at most finitely many nonzero terms, so convergence is not yet an issue.

-Since both sides of the equation under analysis represent linear maps in each variable $a$ and $b$, we may assume without loss of generality that $a$ and $b$ are themselves normalizers, so we will refer to them as $m$ and $n$, respectively.
+Since both sides of \ref {expectedconvform} represent linear maps in each variable $a$ and $b$, we may assume without loss of generality that $a$ and $b$ are themselves normalizers, so we will refer to them as $m$ and $n$, respectively.